 Music gives me happiness.
 When I play an instrument and sing a song, I experience joy.
 Not always, mind you, but more often than not, I do find the act of playing music to be rather meditative (plus it sometimes has the bonus of feeling a bit like exercise).
 When I focus only on expressing this positive energy that I am fortunate enough to connect with, I experience a zen-like state.
 Through this, I find happiness.

 Taking this one step further, when I am able to share this energy with anyone who is willing to listen, I feel like I am contributing something to the world that is bigger than me.
 I am sharing this energy, which offers another kind of happiness in itself.
-I believe that it is rooted in one of the most primal instincts that drives us all: the desire to procreate, which, in turn, can lend a person a deeper sense of purpose.
+I believe that it is rooted in one of the most primal instincts that drives most plants and animals: the desire to procreate, which, in turn, can lend a person a deeper sense of purpose.

 I speak from my own experience, and I do not mean to suggest that I am always happy--but when people all around the world are listening to these songs that I wrote in my sunroom, it makes me smile.
 The joy that I experience in playing the music and writing these songs is multiplied by every listener.